 With the financing costs being the main expense landlords have to face, not being able to claim tax relief on all these expenses means you’ll take home a smaller portion of your income.

 Landlords and experts have come up with many creative solutions to counteract this change.
 Some suggested increasing the rent you charge or getting a lower mortgage rate.
 These, however, are not realistic solutions, at least most of the time.

-An easy way to pay less tax on your buy to let income is to purchase the property in a limited company name.
+An easy way to pay less tax on your buy-to-let income is to purchase the property in a limited company name.

-Owning your rental properties in an ltd name is more profitable in terms of tax you have to pay.
+Owning your rental properties in an ltd name is more profitable in terms of the tax you have to pay.
 Limited companies pay corporation tax and not income tax.
 Therefore relief restrictions do not apply.
 You can deduct all financing costs from your turnover and only pay tax on your profit.

 However, just because an ltd gets to pay fewer taxes it doesn’t mean owning your buy to let through an ltd is more profitable.

-Additional Buy to Let Considerations
+Additional Buy-to-Let Considerations

 While buying a property in a limited company name is more tax-efficient, there are other costs that determine how much you’re going to take home at the end of the day.

 The mortgage will likely be your highest cost, so it makes sense to keep it as low as possible.
 Mortgage rates are different for personal and limited company borrowers.
-The former can pay less than 2% in interests, whereas limited companies often pay more than 3.4% on average.
+The former can pay less than 2% in interest, whereas limited companies often pay more than 3.4% on average.